berkeley-stat133/OskiBox/README.md

 ###Here are the steps:

-* Download the latest version of Oracle VirtualBox for you computer and install it; the installation is a standard one: click on the installer and follow the instructions.
+* [Download the latest version of Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) on you computer and install it; the installation is a standard one: click on the installer and follow the instructions.

-* Download the oski.ova file on your computer.
+* [Download the oski.ova](http://www.stat.berkeley.edu/share/scf/oski.ova) file on your computer.

 When both downloads are over, locate the VirtualBox application on your machine and launch it.